wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 - Input validation
 - Error Checking
-- Calculating for very long numbers
+- Calculating for very large numbers
 - Equation Optimisation
 - Using extended maths operations

-# Following along
+# Following along to home

+The source code for what I describe here can be found at [a repository](https://github.com/wilvk/gas-asm-fib) I have created that list all the examples described.
+It also has shell scripts for:
+- Running the scripts in a Docker container with all the required tools installed (`docker-shell`)
+- Compiling the examples (`make-app`)

 # A beginning

-I found a good blog about different approaches to Fibonacci Equations [here](https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/) and armed with the new knowledge from reading a couple of books on the subject I set out to implement this.
+I found a good blog about different approaches to Fibonacci Equations [here](https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/) and armed with the new knowledge from reading a couple of books on the subject (specifically, [Assembly Language Step-by-Step](https://www.amazon.com/Assembly-Language-Step-Step-Programming/dp/0470497025) and [Professional Assembly Language](https://www.amazon.com.au/Professional-Assembly-Language-Richard-Blum-ebook/dp/B000Q7ZETY)) I set out to implement this.

 ## Some starting knowledge

-The basis was decided to be a space optimised method using a dynamic programming approach.
+The basis of the algorithm to use was decided to be a space optimised method using a dynamic programming approach.
 This effectively means using an array on the stack to hold our values while giving O(n) time and space complexity.

 The code used as a basis is shown below: